 However, the USDA is proposing new rules that it says will strengthen welfare standards for organic poultry and eggs.
 The rules will, in theory, improve animals' sheds, healthcare, transport, and slaughter, but might not be mandated for up to seven years.

-For chickens, the changes would, very generally, mean more access to the outdoors, increased contact with soil, improved housing, and enough space "to engage in natural behaviors," as the rules read.
+For chickens, the changes would, very generally, mean more access to the outdoors, increased contact with soil, improved housing, and enough space "to engage in natural behaviours," as the rules read.

 The changes also include revisions of similar rules put in place in 2013 for cows and livestock.

 While it all sounds nice, many animal welfare groups aren't satisfied.
 They note the rules require each chicken to have one square foot of space indoors and two square feet of space outdoors—an improvement over no space requirement.
 However, one square foot of indoor space is the norm in traditional industrial farming, while in the European Union, one organic chicken gets 43 square feet of outdoor space.